Want to know what your agent is doing?

 “The act of verification creates trust.”

-Greywatch shows the attempted reads, writes, and connections as they happen, so nothing the agent does stays hidden from you.
+Greywatch shows the attempted reads, writes, commands, and connections as they happen, so nothing the agent does stays hidden from you.

 How to run it.